top of page

 In this section

-Our Houses are named after influential Indigenous athletes who have not only succeeded in their sporting achievements, but also made positive and meaningful impacts in their communities.
-Our Houses are named after renowned basketball player; Patty Mills, tennis champion; Ash Barty, iconic athlete; Cathy Freeman and prominent footballer; Eddie Betts.
+Our new House logos, unveiled in April 2026, celebrate the spirit, achievements and legacy of our College Houses.
+Each House is named after an influential Indigenous Australian athlete who has not only excelled in their sporting career, but has also made a meaningful and lasting impact within their community.
+Our Houses proudly honour renowned basketball player Patty Mills, tennis champion Ash Barty, iconic athlete Cathy Freeman and respected footballer Eddie Betts.

 bottom of page